pyeseul/gesture-drawing/README.md

 # gesture-drawing

 This software provides a canvas for the user to paint their own pixel art by using simple hand motions which are detected by a gesture sensor.
-This software can be used as a teaching aid for introducing children to the possibilties of gestural interaction as well as a reference point for programmers looking to create gesture-based drawing software.
+This tool can be used as a teaching aid for introducing children to the possibilties of gestural interaction as well as a reference point for programmers looking to create gesture-based drawing software.

 ![alt text](https://cloud.githubusercontent.com/assets/13546261/14905365/d2d4a8c4-0d7d-11e6-9de7-b3894e8a6a55.jpg "Logo Title Text 1")